-Han began his musical journey at the tender age of 8, when his parents encouraged him to study the alto saxophone.
-Soon thereafter, his innate musical ability began to emerge and by age twelve, he was one of two national recipients of the VSA arts, Young Soloists Award.
-Around the same time, he was invited by Grammy Award Winning saxophonist, Paquito D’Rivera, to “sit-in” with him at a Jazz at Lincoln Center performance.
+Han began his musical journey at the age of 8, when his parents encouraged him to take up the alto saxophone.
+Soon thereafter, his innate musical ability began to emerge and by age 12, he was one of two national recipients of the VSA Arts, Young Soloists Award.
+Around the same time, he was invited by GRAMMY Award Winning Saxophonist, Paquito D’Rivera, to sit-in with him at a Jazz at Lincoln Center performance.
 A year later, young Han was asked to perform at the 2001 Festival Internacional de Jazz de Lapataia in Uruguay.
 There, he cut his teeth alongside many Jazz Masters including Joe Lovano, Kenny Baron and Antonio Sanchez.
 Later in 2001, Han at age 13 was invited to lead a performance of his own at the North Sea Jazz Festival.

-In March 2006, at age 18, Han signed with Rico Reeds (a division of J.D’Addario & Co.) as their youngest artist endorsee.
-A month later, he was awarded the Berklee College of Music Presidential Scholarship, which covered full tuition, room & board for 4 years.
+At 18, Han signed with Rico Reeds as their youngest artist endorsee.
+Shortly after, he was awarded the Berklee College of Music Presidential Scholarship, which covered full tuition, room & board for 4 years.

-In July 2008, Han at age 20, embarked upon a 16 city, European tour as saxophonist for two-time, GRAMMY award winning musician, producer and composer, Marcus Miller.
+In July 2008, Han at age 20, embarked upon a 16 city, European tour as saxophonist for two-time, GRAMMY Award Winning Bass Player, Producer and Composer, Marcus Miller.

-In the Fall/Winter of 2008/2009, Han continued to tour with Marcus Miller, performing at music venues in the Caribbean islands of Martinique and Guadeloupe, in addition to performing on the Inaugaral Playboy Jazz Cruise with Marcus Miller, Herbie Hancock, Poncho Sanchez, Dianne Reeves, Roy Hargrove and many other notable musicians.
+A year later, In the Fall/Winter of 2008/2009, Han continued to tour with Marcus Miller, including performances on the Inaugural Playboy Jazz Cruise with Marcus Miller, Herbie Hancock and others.

 In 2009, after 3 years, Han completed his studies at Berklee College of Music after which he was signed as a Yamaha Artist.
 By age 21, Alex was fortunate to have acquired many product endorsements with major brands in the industry.